How To Turn Fractions Into Ratios

 Essential Concepts

 • Part-to-Whole Ratio: This type of ratio compares a part of a whole to the entire whole.
-For example, if a cake is cut into 8 slices and you eat 3, the part-to-whole ratio of slices eaten to the total slices is 3:8.
+As an example, if a cake is cut into 8 slices and you eat 3, the part-to-whole ratio of slices eaten to the total slices is 3:8.
 This is directly represented by the fraction 3/8.

 • Part-to-Part Ratio: This type of ratio compares one part of a whole to another part of the same whole.
 Using the same cake example, the part-to-part ratio of slices eaten to slices remaining is 3:5 (since 5 slices are left).
 This ratio is not directly represented by the fraction 3/8, but can be derived from it.